gui-gui/my-mac-setup/README.md

-# WEB Development setup for new mac with El Capitan
+# Web Development setup for mac with El Capitan

 This is my setup when i need to setup a new mac for webdev.
 It includes the basic to get apache to work with multiple virtual hosts , multiple php versions with homebrew, git, mysql (mariadb).
 Use at your own risk.